HamzaSohail-10/Hamza_MernAssessment/README.md

 ### Note

-I use MongoDB compass to this project and my environment variable **MONGO_URI** is set according to this.
+I use MongoDB compass to do this project and my environment variable **MONGO_URI** is set according to this.

 ### Prerequisites